ARRL Sacramento Valley Section

 "Dealing with Intentional Interference"

 Intentional interference is increasingly reported in our section and elsewhere around the nation.
-At the 4 pm October 21 ARRL Pacificon Convention forum entitled "Dealing with Intentional Interference" ARRL and other amateur radio leadership discussed resources and strategies to assist radio amateurs, clubs, groups and repeater owners in controlling this problem.
+At the 2023 ARRL Pacificon Convention forum entitled "Dealing with Intentional Interference" ARRL and other amateur radio leadership discussed resources and strategies to assist radio amateurs, clubs, groups and repeater owners in controlling this problem.

 Dealing with Intentional Interference

-Radio amateurs are organizing direction finding (DF) teams in various localities to collect evidence of these incidents for further action
+Radio amateurs are organizing direction finding (DF) teams in various localities to collect evidence of these incidents for further action.

 If you experience intentional interference, here below are several ways that you can immediately assist: